rancher/fleet-docs/docs/ref-registration.md

 In this step a `ClusterRegistationToken` and an "import" service account are created based on a `Cluster` resource.

-The Fleet controller creates a [ClusterRegistrationToken](https://fleet.rancher.io/architecture#security) and waits for it to be complete.
-The `ClusterRegistationToken` triggers the creation of the import service account, which can create
+The Fleet controller creates a [`ClusterRegistrationToken`](https://fleet.rancher.io/architecture#security) and waits for it to be complete.
+The `ClusterRegistationToken` triggers the creation of the "import" service account, which can create
 `ClusterRegistrations` and read any secret in the system registration namespace (eg "cattle-fleet-clusters-system").
-The import.go will enqueue itself until the import service account exists, because that account is needed to create the `fleet-agent-bootstrap` secret.
+The `import.go` controller will enqueue itself until the "import" service account exists, because that account is needed to create the `fleet-agent-bootstrap` secret.

 ### Creating the Fleet Agent Deployment